fidelity/mabwiser/examples/lints_reproducibility/table_2_3/README.md

 - Run the [MacOS Darwin MKL](MacOSDarwin_MKL.ipynb) notebook when using the [MacOS Darwin MKL](../environments/MacOSDarwin_MKL) environment.
 - Run the [MacOS Darwin OpenBLAS](MacOSDarwin_OpenBLAS.ipynb) notebook when using the [MacOS Darwin OpenBLAS](../environments/MacOSDarwin_OpenBLAS) environment.
 - Run the [Windows OpenBLAS](Windows_OpenBLAS.ipynb) notebook when using the [Windows OpenBLAS](../environments/Windows_OpenBLAS) environment.

+Once the notebooks are run, the [Analysis](Analysis.ipynb) notebook can be run in **any** environment.
+This notebook will generate the numbers used in tables 2 & 3, in the appropriately marked locations of the notebook.